PS4 Error Code CE-36329-3 | Totally Fixed By Experts

 Error CE-36329-3 might be too stubborn and none of the above methods would work to fix it.
 At this point, you have to consider initializing the PS4.

 Before you begin, you should know that an initialization completely wipes the console’s hard drive and can even remove its system software.
-It’s a last resort when a software glitch stops your PlayStation 4 dead in its tracks, particularly when booting up or when you want to make sure the console no longer has your data on it.
+It’s the last resort when a software glitch stops your PlayStation 4 dead in its tracks, particularly when booting up or when you want to make sure the console no longer has your data on it.

 You should back up any data you want to keep, such as images and video, to an external device or to the cloud.
 In order to back up data using the cloud, you’ll have to have a PlayStation Plus account.